-The Company's commitment to human capital resources is evidenced through an intentional focus on our most important customer, our employees.
-Their safety and wellness, both physical and mental, are our top priority as we strive to create a culture of collaboration, inclusion, integrity, accountability, and respect.
-We believe the Company's success in serving our external customers will depend on our commitment to these values, and our ability to attract, develop, and retain diversely talented individuals.
+The Company's commitment to human capital resources is evidenced through our focus on our people.
+Their safety, both physical and psychological, is our top priority as we create a culture of collaboration, inclusion, integrity, leadership, and respect.
+We believe the Company's success is firmly built upon our commitment to these values, giving us the ability to attract, develop, and retain quality talent.
+It is this ability that drives us to create an inclusive and engaged workforce where our people have a sense of belonging and can better focus on executing our strategic goals, driving innovation, and delivering on our commitment to our customers.
+The skills, diverse experiences, and industry knowledge of our approximately 32,000 employees significantly benefit our operations and performance.

-We will create an inclusive and diversely engaged workforce where employees experience a sense of purpose, belonging, and ownership of their work.
-Strategically utilizing the unique experiences and perspectives of our nearly 30,000 employees, including approximately 24,000 unionized employees, along with their industry-specific knowledge and skills will improve our operational capacity, our organizational performance, and, most importantly, our workplace culture.